bnb-chain/BEPs/BEP39.md

 Wallets, exchanges, dApps and other services will set transaction state in the `MEMO` to allow them to be stateless.

-To improve the speed at which the `MEMO` field can be read and processed, it should be added to the websocket so it doesn't burden Binance Node API endpoints, which are rate-limited.
+To improve the speed at which the `MEMO` field can be read and processed, it should be added to the websocket so it doesn't burden BNB Beacon Chain Node API endpoints, which are rate-limited.

 ## 5. Specification